What is the Path Coordination System (PCS)?

-The Path Coordination System (PCS) is an international path request coordination system for path applicants, e.g. Railway Undertakings (RUs), Infrastructure Managers (IMs,) Allocation Bodies (ABs) and Rail Freight Corridors (RFCs).
+The Path Coordination System (PCS) is an international path request coordination system for Path Applicants, e.g. Railway Undertakings (RUs), Infrastructure Managers (IMs,) Allocation Bodies (ABs) and Rail Freight Corridors (RFCs).
 The internet-based application optimises international path coordination by ensuring that path requests and offers are harmonised by all involved parties.
-Input for international path requests needs to be placed only once into one system - either into the domestic application or directly into PCS.
+Input for international path requests needs to be placed only once into one system – either into the domestic application or directly into the PCS.

 Path Coordination System (PCS) and Timetabling Process

 The PCS provides a single workflow that enables RUs and ABs to use a standard dossier for all types of path requests.
 According to the submission date of the request and the requested timetable period, the PCS will automatically define whether the request is an ad-hoc path request for the running timetable, a path request placed in time for the next annual timetable, or a request to be treated as a late path request for the next annual timetable.

 General requirements …